jamesc83/dmg/dmg-read-more/README.md

 - We could alternatively add a json option
 - I condidered implenting CLI as a class but as it is just one command I left it as a command
-- Optionally - Implement a potrntially faster DB-backed search using `$wpdb->prepare()` for performance- I have added this commented out
+- Optionally - Implement a potentially faster DB-backed search using `$wpdb->prepare()` for performance- I have added this commented out
 - If adding more blocks to this plugin I would convert read-more.php to a classs and namespace it
+- Potentially inplented automated batches on CLI